There are museums for just about everything. Mustard, hammers, even moist towelettes.

 Museum of Osteology

-Thought the Museum of Osteology features skeletons from all kinds of animals, it also has a focus on the human skeleton and how it differs from others.
-Located in Oklahoma City, you can purchase tickets for $8 per adult, $7 per child aged 3 to 12, and free for children 3 and younger.
+Though the Museum of Osteology features skeletons from all kinds of animals, it also has a focus on the human skeleton and how it differs from others.
+Located in Oklahoma City, you can purchase tickets for $8 per adult, $7 per child aged three to 12, and free for children three and younger.

 Morbid Anatomy Museum